voloko/uki/docs/core/function.markdown

 ### fun.bindOnce(fn, context)

 Special version of `fun.bind`.
-Guarantied to provide the same result for the same fn and context pair provided.
+Guaranteed to provide the same result for the same fn and context pair provided.
 Cannot bind arguments.
 If `fn` is already bound will just return `fn`.

 Useful for event handlers:

     x.on('click', fun.bindOnce(handler, this));
-    // will unbind bound function here
-    x.removeListener('click', fun.bindOnce(handler, this));
+    // will unbind the bound function here x.removeListener('click', fun.bindOnce(handler, this));

 Note that `fun.bindOnce` will add `__bind_NNN` properties to the `context`.